-We are interested to the case where the system of fermions is a solid and its electrons.
-The E_F value is a property of the particular material.
-Example: E_F for copper is 7 eV.
+We are interested to the case where the system of fermions is a solid with its electrons.
+The $E_F$ value is a property of the particular material.
+Example: $E_F$ for copper is 7 eV.

 Solids and Work Function

 Insulators and Conductors